-Symptoms COVID-19 Test Result: Management of Individual: Take second rapid test in 24-48 hours: If negative, continue isolating until symptoms resolve before cautiously resuming normal activities.
-If positive, continue isolation: Fully vaccinated: 5 days or until symptoms resolve, whichever is longer, plus 5 days of wearing a mask at all times whenever they are in public place and/or in the company of another person (no exceptions permitted).
-If schools find this operationally challenging to accommodate, the consistent use of a 10 day absence prior to return, for both immunized and non-immunized cases, is an acceptable approach Not fully vaccinated: 10 days or until symptoms resolve, whichever is longer Not tested Student: If symptoms include fever, cough, shortness of breath or loss of sense of taste/smell, follow instructions for symptomatic positive above.
+Symptoms COVID-19 Test Result: Management of Individual: Not fully vaccinated: 10 days or until symptoms resolve, whichever is longer Not tested Student: If symptoms include fever, cough, shortness of breath or loss of sense of taste/smell, follow instructions for symptomatic positive above.
 Adult: If symptoms include fever, cough, shortness of breath, sore throat, loss of taste/smell or runny nose, follow instructions for symptomatic positive above.
-Student: If other symptoms (chills, sore throat/painful swallowing, runny nose/congestion, feeling unwell/fatigued, nausea/vomiting/diarrhea, unexplained loss of appetite, muscle/joint aches, headache or conjunctivitis): ONE symptom: stay home, monitor for 24h.
+Student: If other symptoms (chills, sore throat/painful swallowing, runny nose/congestion, feeling unwell/fatigued, nausea/vomiting/diarrhea, unexplained loss of appetite, muscle/joint aches, headache or conjunctivitis): ONE symptom: stay home, monitor for 24hours.
 If improves, return when well enough to go (testing not necessary).
-TWO symptoms OR ONE symptom that persists or worsens: Stay home until symptom(s) resolve Adult: If other symptoms, stay home until symptoms resolve.
-Asymptomatic Positive PCR test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series, or one dose in a one dose series (i.e. Janssen vaccine)) or student (2 doses of mRNA vaccine): Isolate for 5 days from the collection date of the swab or from the date when the PCR test was completed.
-For up to five days following their isolation, all fully vaccinated individuals must wear masks whenever they are in a public
+TWO symptoms OR ONE symptom that persists or worsens: Stay home until they are fever free for 24 hours without the use of fever reducing medication, and other symptoms are improving.
+Adult: If other symptoms, stay home until they are fever free for 24 hours without the use of fever reducing medication, and other symptoms are improving.
+Asymptomatic Positive molecular (e.g. PCR) test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series or one dose in a one dose series [i.e. Janssen vaccine]) or student (2 doses of mRNA vaccine): Isolate for 5 days from the collection date of the swab or from the date when the molecular test was completed.
+Following their home isolation period, all fully vaccinated individuals must wear masks at all times when in a public place or otherwise in the company of other persons for up to 5 more days (10 days total).
+This means they must eat or drink alone, away from others.
+If it's not possible to give each staff on day 6-10 isolation a private space to eat in, they can cohort together with other COVID-19-infected individuals for meals in the same well- ventilated room.
+Distancing is recommended and individuals alberta.ca/ReturnToSchool ©2022 Government of Alberta | Updated: February 2022